nekumartins/simple_shell/README.md

 # The Neku and Favour Shell(NAFSH)

+# The Favour and Neku Shell(FARSH) sounds better though

 **Nafsh** is a basic Unix command line interpreter written in C, designed to replicate some of the functionality of the standard Unix shell (sh).
 It provides users with a simple interface to interact with the underlying operating system through a command line interface.

 This project is intended to serve as an educational tool and starting point for those looking to understand the fundamentals of shell scripting and command line interpretation.